CHAOS -- A Consistent Large-scale Database for Sigma-Profiles and Other Molecular Descriptors: Workflow and methods

 \subsection{High‐level quantum‐chemical calculations (Gaussian\,16)}

-Starting from the semi-empirical geometries obtained by the above-described steps, all molecules were treated with a single, uniform DFT\cite{kohn1965self} workflow in Gaussian 16\cite{g16}.
+Starting from the semi-empirical geometries obtained by the steps described above, all molecules were treated with a single, uniform DFT\cite{kohn1965self} workflow in Gaussian 16\cite{g16}.
 The $\omega$B97X-D functional\cite{chai2008systematic} in combination with the def2-TZVP (triple-$\zeta$) basis set\cite{weigend2005balanced} was used throughout to ensure that structures and properties are directly comparable across all 53\,091 components.
 After optimization, a harmonic frequency analysis was performed to confirm that the stationary points are true minima with no imaginary modes.
 From the same calculation, we obtained the electronic and vibrational observables used in CHAOS, ensuring that spectra and electronic properties are tied to the converged electronic structures.
-Entries with a remaining imaginary mode after a re-optimization are transparently flagged in the data release.
-Subsequently, GIAO (gauge‑including atomic orbital) NMR (nuclear magnetic resonance) shielding tensors \cite{ruud1993hartree} were computed, from which the NMR observables (per-atom isotropic shielding and anisotropy, magnetic susceptibilities) were obtained.
+Entries with a remaining imaginary mode after a reoptimization are transparently flagged in the data release.
+Subsequently, gauge‑including atomic orbital (GIAO) nuclear magnetic resonance (NMR) shielding tensors \cite{ruud1993hartree} were computed, from which the NMR observables (per-atom isotropic shielding and anisotropy, magnetic susceptibilities) were obtained.
 Finally, a single-point conductor-like polarizable continuum (C-PCM)\cite{barone1998quantum,cossi2003energies} calculation was performed on each optimized gas-phase minimum geometry.
 This yields the tessellated COSMO surface and per-segment data (positions, areas, surface charge densities, potentials) together with the associated energetic terms.
-These raw segments are released so users can construct $\sigma$-profiles with any post-processing they prefer; for convenience, we also provide pre-computed $\sigma$-profiles following the open-source COSMO-SAC-dsp protocol\cite{bell2020benchmark}.
-Exact keywords and example inputs are documented in the Supporting Information.
+These raw segments are released so users can construct $\sigma$-profiles with any postprocessing they prefer; for convenience, we also provide precomputed $\sigma$-profiles following the open-source COSMO-SAC-dsp protocol\cite{bell2020benchmark}.
+Exact keywords and example Gaussian 16 inputs are documented in the Supporting Information.
 Open-source alternatives for these steps exist; for example, COSMO calculations and the generation of $\sigma$-profiles can be carried out with NWChem \cite{apra2020nwchem, soares2025recent} and openCOSMO-RS \cite{gerlach2022open}.
 We therefore cite these approaches as an accessible alternative for community-driven extensions.